 But recently ill or underweight cats may be able to put on a few extra pounds with this flavor, but you should talk to your vet about how much weight gain is appropriate.

 The most glaring downside of Sheba is that their foods contain artificial colorings.
-Many artificial dyes can cause upset stomachs or skin reactions in cats, and so proceed with caution.
+Many artificial dyes can cause upset stomachs or skin reactions in cats, so proceed with caution.

 Tummy troubles are surprisingly common for cats, especially indoor felines.
 And the large amount of poor-quality commercial cat foods on the market can make it even harder for your cat’s digestive system.